Dornex/Robotics/Laboratory homeworks/README.md

 # Robotics laboratory homeworks

-## analogRGBControl.ino
+## 1st Homework

-RGB Led that is controlled using 3 potentiometers (1 for red, 1 for green and 1 for blue).
+**analogRGBControl**: RGB Led that is controlled using 3 potentiometers (1 for red, 1 for green and 1 for blue).

-**Requirments:**

-1. 3 potentiometers
-2. RGB Led
-3. 3 resistors (220 ohm)
-4. wires
-5. Arduino
-6. Connector cable
+## 2nd Homework

+**knockDetectorBuzzer**: Piezo Buzzer that detects knocks over a specified threshold, and plays a sound after 5 seconds which can be stopped by pressing a pushdown button.